Discover the joy of cycling

-Local bike shops are also your best bet for bike repairs, but if you only need minor repairs or adjustments, EcoMatters Bike Hubs, Bike Kitchens, and even pop-up bike mechanic stations (updated regularly on our events calendar) can offer free or koha-based repairs and assessments of mechanical problems.
-You can find a bike hub or bike kitchen near you on our Bike Auckland Discovery Map.
+Local bike shops or garage bike mechanics are also your best bet for bike repairs, but if you only need minor repairs or adjustments, your local bike hub, or a pop-up bike maintenance event (see our events calendar) can offer free or koha-based repairs.

 Auckland Transport runs fantastic (and free) adults bike skills courses, which range from complete beginner to advanced road riding skills.
 There are also the Kids Learn To Ride Sessions, where qualified instructors will help children at any stage to develop their riding ability.